tstack/lnav/docs/source/usage.rst

   filters with their hit counts and can be created, edited, enabled/disabled, focused, and deleted.
 * The :ref:`timeline<timeline>` view, where each search is a row that spans its first to its last hit.
-The :ref:`:hide-in-timeline<hide_in_timeline>` :code:`search` command will hide these rows.
+The current search gets a row of its own, labelled with its pattern in quotes since it has no name.
+The :ref:`:hide-in-timeline<hide_in_timeline>` :code:`search` command will hide all of these rows.
 * The :code:`log_named_searches` column on the log tables, which contains a JSON list of the searches that matched a message.
 * The :ref:`lnav_view_searches<table_lnav_view_searches>` table, which supports